Precision Medicine vs. Personalized Medicine: The Difference

 A 2011 report prepared by a committee of the U.S. National Research Council suggested using the term “precision medicine” instead of “personalized medicine.”
 Note that NRC is the working arm of the United States National Academies responsible for shaping policies and advancing the pursuit of science, medicine, and engineering.

 The report defines precision medicine as “the tailoring of medical treatment to the individual characteristics of each patient.”
-The report added, “It does not literally mean the creation of drugs or medical devices that are unique to a patient, but rather the ability to classify individuals into subpopulations that differ in their susceptibility to a particular disease, in the biology and/or prognosis of those diseases they may develop, or in their response to a specific treatment.”
+The report added, “It does not literally mean the creation of drugs or medical devices that are unique to a patient, but rather the ability to classify individuals into subpopulations that differ in their susceptibility to a particular disease, in the biology or prognosis of those diseases they may develop, or in their response to a specific treatment.”

 Origins from Basic Patient Care and the Human Genome Project

-Gary An, MD, and Yoram Vodovotz, MD, also traced the popularity of the term “personalized medicine” from the assumptions associated with the Human Genome Project.
-These assumptions revolved around using sequence data and information such as demography, medical histories, and responsiveness to medications to determine therapies that would work best for an individual patient.
-However, these assumptions never materialized.
-An and Vodovotz said that “precision medicine” has become a more appropriate terminology to describe a healthcare approach involving the analysis of precisely defined subgroups of patients using genomic sequence data and metadata from existing therapies.
+Physicians Gary An and Yoram Vodovotz also traced the popularity of the term “personalized medicine” from the assumptions associated with the Human Genome Project.
+These revolve around using sequence data and information like demography, medical histories, and responsiveness to medications to determine what would work best for a particular patient.

 Blurring the Difference Between Precision Medicine and Personalized Medicine